tkhamez/neucore/doc/documentation.md

 All character removals are recorded and visible to the user admin.

+## Groups

+Visibility
+- public: everyone can see them
+- private: hidden from non-members
+- conditioned: only visible to non-members if they meet certain criteria - not implemented at the moment

+### Automatic Group Assignment

+Alliances and corporations can be assigned to groups.
+These groups are then managed automatically.
+This means that every player who has a character in one of these alliances or corporations will automatically become a member of these groups.

+Once a group has been removed from all alliances and corporations, it will no longer be managed automatically.
+This also means that all players who are currently members of this group will remain so.
+To correct this, this group can simply be deleted, or it must be assigned a manager who can then manually remove all members.

 ### Group Deactivation

 If the ESI token of one or more characters on an account is invalid, the account is disabled.